MicrosoftDocs/windows-itpro-docs/windows/device-security/windows-security-baselines-version-two.md

 Every organization faces security threats.
 However, the types of security threats that are of most concern to one organization can be completely different from another organization.
 For example, an e-commerce company may focus on protecting its Internet-facing web apps, while a hospital may focus on protecting confidential patient information.
 The one thing that all organizations have in common is a need to keep their apps and devices secure.
 These devices must be compliant with the security standards (or security baselines) defined by the organization.

-A security baseline is a collection of settings that have a security impact and include Microsoft’s recommended value for configuring those settings along with guidance on the security impact of those settings.
+A security baseline is a group of settings that reflects Microsoft recommendations and explains their security impact.
 These settings are based on feedback from Microsoft security engineering teams, product groups, partners, and customers.

 ## Why are security baselines needed?